 The coronavirus pandemic continues to affect life as we know it here in the UK.
 In this post, we’ll explain how it could be affecting you, the board gamer.
 From the way Zatu runs to the postponement of UKGE and Kickstarters, we’ve got the answers here.

 What does this mean for Zatu?

-Returns faced a slight delay but are back to normal.
-Please be aware that in general, due to these uncertain times, you may face slight delays compared to our regular standard of service, especially if any of our team are having to self-isolate.
+Returns may face a slight delay, especially during busy periods.
+Please be aware that, in general, there may be slight delays compared to our regular standard of service, especially if any of our team are having to self-isolate.
 This will not affect your rights in regards to returns.
 You can read our returns policy in more detail.